densh/densh.github.com/quasiquotes.md

          q"_root_.example.MyMacro.wrapper($x)"
        }

-   It's imporant to start with `_root_` as otherwise there will still be a chance of collision of example gets redefined at use-site of the macro.
+   It's imporant to start with `_root_` as otherwise there will still be a chance of name collision if example gets redefined at use-site of the macro.

 2. Unquote symbols instead of using plain identifiers. i.e. we can resolve reference to wrapper by hand: